shamanec/GADS-devices-provider/docs/setup.md

 4. Select signing profiles for WebDriverAgentLib and WebDriverAgentRunner.
 5. Run the WebDriverAgentRunner with `Build > Test` on a device at least once to validate it builds and runs as expected.

+or
+*NB* Using my custom WebDriverAgent you can have faster tap/swipe interactions on iOS devices.
+*NB* The provider configuration should be set to use the custom WebDriverAgent in Mongo - either set it through GADS UI or using any db tool to update the provider config in Mongo for `use_custom_wda` with `true`
+1. Download the code of the `main` branch from my fork of [WebDriverAgent](https://github.com/shamanec/WebDriverAgent)
+2. Unzip the code in any folder.
+3. Open WebDriverAgent.xcodeproj in Xcode
+4. Select signing profiles for WebDriverAgentLib and WebDriverAgentRunner.
+5. Run the WebDriverAgentRunner with `Build > Test` on a device at least once to validate it builds and runs as expected.

 ## Windows
 ### iTunes - iOS only
 * Install `iTunes` to be able to provision iOS < 17 devices